The probabilistic world: Probabilistic time

 \subsubsection{Independence from the future}

 In our common concept of time we have some information about the past, but we do not know the future.
 The use of differential equations for predictions of future events is set as an initial value problem, where the state of the system at some time $t_0$ selects among the different possible solutions.
 With initial conditions at $t_0$ we predict expectation values of observables for $t > t_0$.
 No direct information about the future is used in this process.
 We would like to set up the evolution for local chains in a similar spirit, such that no input from the future is necessary.
+The generalized von Neumann equation~\eqref{eq:DM38} is already of this type.
+With initial conditions set by $\rho'(t_0)$ we can compute $\rho'(t)$ without the use of future information for $t'>t$.

+The independence from the future is accompanied by a similar independence from the past.
+All the relevant boundary information and its evolution to $t_0$ is encoded in the density matrix $\rho'(t_0)$.
+The local probabilistic information in $\rho'(t_0)$ is only a very small part of the information on what happened in the past or will happen in the future.
+The future and the past have an influence on the present only via the initial density matrix $\rho'(t_0)$.
+This influence can be important, however, by restricting the allowed values of $\rho'(t_0)$.
+This is connected to the loss of memory in the bulk discussed above.
+Only for particular systems (or subsystems) without information loss restrictions on $\rho'(t_0)$ are absent.
+Only in this case the common view that the future is irrelevant for the present is realized.

-This leads to the concept of ``double chains'' by which expectation values of observables at $t > t_0$ can be computed from ``initial conditions'' set by the classical density matrix at $t_0$.
-No information about the future is involved any more.
+A functional integral formulation of the initial value problem leads to the concept of ``double chains'' by which expectation values of observables at $t > t_0$ can be computed from ``initial conditions'' set by the classical density matrix at $t_0$.
+This resembles the Schwinger-Keldyish formalism~\cite{JSS},~\cite{KEL} for quantum field theories.

 \paragraph*{Initial density matrix}

 The evolution equation for the classical density matrix \eqref{eq:DM38} permits us to formulate the influence of boundary terms as an initial value problem.
 If at some time $t_0$ the density matrix $\rho' (t_0)$ is known, we can compute $\rho'(t_0 + \varepsilon)$ by eq.~\eqref{eq:DM38} and proceed to arbitrary higher $t$.
 We can also invert eq.~\eqref{eq:DM38} in order to proceed to lower $t$,